Sosian/Polar10SDK/readme.md

-Goal: Get as much Live Streamed Data from the PolarH10 Sensor and map it as MIDI Data to be received by a DAW and visualized in a browser.
+Goal: Get as much Live Streamed Data from the PolarH10 Sensor and map it as MIDI Data to be received by a DAW or synthesizer and visualized in a browser.

 Current approach:
 * Copied some code for bluetooth connection from https://github.com/uwburn/cardia to have a starting point.
 But that will be refactored and changed as time goes on.